ngds/install-and-run/README.md

 1. There should now be 2 security rules.
 The default SSH with port 22 open and HTTP with port 80 open.
 Click the **Review and Launch** button.
 1. In the pop-up message select **Continue with Magnetic as the boot volume for this instance**.
 1. Ignore the warnings about the instance's security and being ineligible for the free usage tier.
 Click the **Launch** button.
 1. Create a new key pair and name it **ngds**. **Download** the key pair.
 Do not lose this downloaded file, called **ngds.pem**.
+This is needed if you ever want to ssh into your instance.
 1. Click the **Launch Instances** button.
 1. On the Launch Status page click the **View Instances** button to see a list of your instances.
 1. Note the IP address in the **Public IP** column for this new instance.
-Once the launch has completed you will be able to see your node at this IP address in any web browser.
+Once the launch has completed (it will take several minutes) you will be able to see your node at this IP address in any web browser.
+1. **Important!** Make sure these steps are completed immediately after launch.
-1. At the NGDS landing page click **Register** to create an account.
+  - At the NGDS landing page click **Sign In**.

-###Optional Post Deployment
-1. To give this account administrative rights you will need to ssh into the server.
-If you're on Windows you can follow the directions below to set up the PuTTY SSH client.
-1. Download putty.exe from [here](http://www.putty.org/).
-Also download puttygen.exe.
-1. The ngds.pem key pair that was downloaded previously needs to be converted to a Putty key.
-To do this:
-	1. Run **puttygen.exe**.
-	1. Click **Load**.
-	1. In the dropdown menu on the bottom right select **All Files (\*.\*)**, select the **ngds.pem** key, and press **Open**.
-	1. Click the button **Save private key** and yes in the popup menu.
-	1. Name your key **ngds.ppk** and Save.
-	1. Close the PuTTY Key Generator.
-1. Run **putty.exe**.
-1. For **Host Name (or IP address)** enter the the Public IP of your Amazon instance.
-1. In the window on the left, under **Connection - SSH - Auth** and **Private key file for authentication** add the ngds.ppk key you created.
-1. Click **Open** and click yes for the PuTTY Security Alert.
-1. Login as **root** then type `ckan sysadmin add <username>` where `<username>` is the username selected when you registered the new account on the NGDS landing page.
-1. This user is now a system admin and on the NGDS landing page after refreshing the web browser there will be a new button for Sysadmin settings whenever this user is logged in.
+  - Login with the default sysadmin account.
+The user is `admin` and the password is `admin`.
+  - In the user settings change the password to something more secure.

 ## Deployment on Your Own Server